• Skip to primary navigation

 The MeRT Process

-Studies have shown altered brain wave oscillations in patients suffering from conditions such as Major Depressive Disorder (MDD), Autism, Traumatic Brain Injury (TBI), Post-Traumatic Stress Disorder (PTSD), Anxiety, and more.
-MeRT treatment protocol uses a magnetic field to balance and stimulate brain function.
-The technology involves using sophisticated diagnostics and imaging to customize the treatment for each individual.
+Studies have shown altered brain wave oscillations in patients suffering from conditions such as Major Depression Disorder (MDD), Autism, Traumatic Brain Injury (TBI), Post-Traumatic Stress Disorder (PTSD), Anxiety, and more.
+The MeRT treatment protocol uses a magnetic field to balance and stimulate brain function.

 For the initial analysis, you will come in for a comprehensive testing appointment.
-We will gather your new patient paperwork and then our chief neuro technician will perform a qEEG and EKG, which will enable us to identify any dysfunction or communication problems in your brain.
+We will gather your new patient paperwork, and then our chief neuro technician will perform a qEEG and EKG to enable us to identify any dysfunction or communication problems in your brain.

-Your second appointment is 45 minutes long.
-During this time, you will meet with us for your clinical evaluation.
-Your provider will answer any questions you may have and discuss your applicable treatment plan.
+Your second appointment usually runs about 45 minutes.
+During this time, you will meet with one of our clinicians, Kayleigh Prowse or Sheila Stephens, for your consultation.
+She will discuss your qEEG results, answer any questions you may have and discuss your applicable treatment plan.
+Dr. Julie Kim, our Medical Director, oversees all treatment for each patient.

 Assessment Period